anonymix007/uinput/README.md

 # About this fork
-Added some functions to gamepad.go for trigger force/triggers to work in general otherwise this API is the same
+Added some functions to gamepad.go for trigger force/triggers to work in general otherwise this API is the same, in 1.8.0, but i can't guarantee, in 1.8.1, that the result of the API will be the same for the gamepad.go HatFunctions because the implementation was missing the absMin and absMax value for the uinput device I did fix that and tried to copy to original behavior but I can't test it if it will work or not like before

-For sake of convenience I taged this release as v1.8.0 to line up with the upstream repo now archived, but consider this repo v0 I might break this API in the future with a v2.0.0
+For sake of convenience I taged this release as v1.8.0+ to line up with the upstream repo now archived, but consider this repo v0 I might break this API in the future with a v2.0.0

 I also modified this readme to remove links to the upstream repo if you want those go to upstream